VMawson/Data_Science_Tutorials/README.md

 * **ANN- Feature Importance- Appliance Energy Consumption Prediction:**
 	Demonstrating feature importance with an ANN for an energy dataset.

+* **Bayesian Modelling using PyStan**
+	Comparing bayesian methods using the python interface to Stan, comparing results with the Linear regression model from sklearn.

 **Example Projects-**